v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 11. Select **Microsoft Remote Desktop**.

-12. On the Microsoft Remote Desktop page, select **View in Store**.
+12. On the Microsoft Remote Desktop page, select **Get in Store App**.

 13. On the **This site is trying to open Microsoft Store**, select **Open**.